djoproject/python-asyncovh/README.rst

 In some rare scenario, advanced setups, you may need to perform customer processing on the raw request response.
 It may be accessed via ``raw_call()``.
-This is the lowest level call in ``python-ovh``.
+This is the lowest level call in ``python-asyncovh``.
 See the source for more information.

 Hacking